 Within Fiji, there are some 300 regional dialects, for example, the commonly used “vinaka” meaning “good” or how you would say “thank you”, is said as “vinaduriki” in the Yasawa Islands, “vina’a” in Taveuni or “malo” in the Lau Islands.
 These different dialects belong to two major groupings, with “Western Fijian” being spoken by people on the islands from the west side of the middle of Viti Levu and “Eastern Fijian” being spoken by the people living on the islands from the east side of Viti Levu.

-In the 1840s, a dialect known as Bauan was the first version of Fijian to be transcribed into the Roman alphabet, leading the Bauan becoming the most universally accepted of Fijian – a version taught in schools and used for formal occasions.
+In the 1840s, a dialect known as Bauan was the first version of Fijian to be transcribed into the Roman alphabet, leading the Bauan to become the most universally accepted of Fijian – a version taught in schools and used for formal occasions.

 Finally, note that Fiji’s northernmost island, Rotuma, has its own language known as Rotuman.
 This is a different language to the Fijian language.

 While the majority of letters seen in the written version of the Fijian language are pronounced the same as they are in English, with the exception of the first vowel in a word usually more emphasised, there are some consonants that English speakers will find awkward to pronounce.
 They are as follows: